-2. Recovery is initiated immediately following the instructor pilot's spoken command of "POWER RECOVER."
+2. Recovery is initiated immediately following the instructor pilot's spoken command of "POWER RECOVERY."

-3. May be ordered at any time after entering autorotation, but must be completed at an altitude that will enable the student to establish a normal climb prior to passing below 100 feet above the ground or the highest obstacle within the practice area.
+3. May be ordered at any time after entering autorotation, but must be given at an altitude that will enable the student to return to normal operating rpm prior to passing below 100 feet of altitude.

-4. Upon receiving the command, "POWER RECOVER," the student will immediately establish normal operating rpm while simultaneously maintaining proper trim of the aircraft with pedals.
+4. Upon receiving the command, "POWER RECOVERY," the student will immediately establish normal operating rpm while simultaneously maintaining proper trim of the aircraft with pedals.
 When the power has been regained, sufficient collective pitch will be applied to establish a normal climb.